netceteragroup/esa-beam/README.md

 Developer - simple variant: Logic-only development
 ------------------------------------------
 You should be able to make any logic changes to the plugin you need by editing the [VLabImpl.py](https://raw.github.com/netceteragroup/esa-beam/master/beam-3dveglab-vlab/src/main/resources/auxdata/VLabImpl.py) jython implementation that will have been placed in your BEAM auxdata directory ($HOME/.beam/beam-vlab/auxdata/VLabImpl.py) and restarting the BEAM application.
-However, if you'd like to recreate the entire Java development environment needed for a complete build, see the "complete variant" below.
+The development cycle would be as follows:

 1. Perform binary only installation (described above)
 2. Enable logging (in beam-4.10.3/config/beam.config, uncomment beam.logLevel = INFO)